 As explained earlier, other factors to take into consideration are:

 - Time/convenience versus cost (public vs private route)

 - Type of skin procedure required (some clinics do not offer specific types of treatment or machines)

 With this information in hand, you can then call the practice directly to enquire about the treatment you desire.

 At your consultation, do see if you are able to form a good rapport with the dermatologist.
-Ultimately, I feel that the key factor to receiving the best treatment is in finding a doctor whom you can trust, and are able to communicate well with.
+Ultimately, I feel that the key factor in receiving the best treatment is in finding a doctor whom you can trust, and are able to communicate well with.

-I've probably rambled on a little too long by now, but I hope that this post has at least provided you with an overview to the process of finding, and seeing a good dermatologist in Singapore.
+I have probably rambled on a little too long by now, but I hope that this post has at least provided you with an overview to the process of finding, and seeing a good dermatologist in Singapore.